KorkinLab/alt-in-tool/README.md

 ## RUNNING

 To actually make predictions you would need at least 2 files:
-..*Triplets consisting of the IDs of (Main isoform, Interacting partner, Alternatively spliced isoform) in tab separated format (.tsv)
+⋅⋅*Triplets consisting of the IDs of (Main isoform, Interacting partner, Alternatively spliced isoform) in tab separated format (.tsv)
-..*Fasta file(s) with protein sequences for the aforementioned protein IDs
+⋅⋅*Fasta file(s) with protein sequences for the aforementioned protein IDs

 To run our tool pleas use command in format